 Terraform configurations follow a hierarchical module structure:

 Write infrastructure code once and reuse it across projects, teams, or environments.
-This eliminates redundant code, saves development time, and speeds up deployments.
-The Don't Repeat Yourself (DRY) principle is essential—instead of copying and pasting large blocks of Terraform code for similar components, call the module multiple times with different inputs.
+You drop the duplicate code, save time, and ship faster.
+This is where the Don't Repeat Yourself (DRY) principle pays off: instead of copying and pasting big blocks of Terraform for similar components, you call one module several times with different inputs.

 Use modules when you:

 A well-structured module is easier to understand, use, and maintain.
-While Terraform is flexible, certain conventions are widely adopted.
+Terraform is flexible about how you lay things out, but a few conventions are widely adopted.

 A typical module includes these core files: